- Clinical science

 - Definition: A non-Hodgkin lymphoma associated with infection with the human lymphotropic virus I (HTLV-I)

-- ATL is unlikely in the U.S., as it is mostly observed in Japan, West Africa, and the Carribean.
+- ATL is rare in the US; most commonly seen in Japan, West Africa, and the Carribean.

 - Associated with IV drug use.